wolfgang42/babyfeep/README.md

 Tantivy fits well into this structure; ElasticSearch’s separate server and cluster management (which Vespa appears to share) have been a source of friction throughout Feep!’s development.

+### Frontend
+The frontend is a hastily thrown together Rust server;
+it uses `tiny_http` and `maud` and is single-threaded (other than the threads that Tantivy sets up internally) because that was the simplest thing that worked.

+I didn't bother to style (or even properly format) the results;
+look at [search.feep.dev](https://search.feep.dev) if you want to see the stylesheet I would have copy-pasted.

 ## Ranking
 This is by far the most complicated part of building a search engine (crawling notwithstanding);
 [entire academic conferences](https://trec.nist.gov/) exist about it and it’s still not a solved problem.